sentientdesigns/aliensymbols/README.md

 # Extensions

-I have added circular and semi-circular tokens to be created with the same algorithm, under their respective Symbolizer files.
-These can be used as printouts for circular tokens, for logos or anything where these shapes would be preferred.
+I have added circular and arched symbols to be generated with the same algorithm, under their respective Symbolizer files.
+These can be used as printouts for circular or cylindrical tokens, for logos or anything where these shapes would be preferred.
 Interestingly, having a gap of empty pixels between the circle's outline and the noise function can lead to very different results than if there is no gap.

 Example circular symbols:

 ![circular_symbols](https://github.com/sentientdesigns/aliensymbols/blob/master/graphics/circle_samples.png)

-Example semicircular symbols:
+Example arched symbols:

 ![semicircular_symbols](https://github.com/sentientdesigns/aliensymbols/blob/master/graphics/semicircle_samples.png)